edibotopic/disperse/README.md

 ## Applications

-There to be two distinct uses of DSF:
+There is two distinct uses of DSF:

 ### Analytical